openplans/shareabouts/README.md

 Questions?
 Problems?
 Ideas?
 --------------------

-If you encounted a bug, [create an issue](https://github.com/openplans/shareabouts/issues) on this GitHub repo.
+If you encountered a bug, [create an issue](https://github.com/openplans/shareabouts/issues) on this GitHub repo.

 Contributing
 ------------